FoxInFlame/LINEbot-SJO/README.md

 # LINEbot-SJO

+---
+**NOTE**

+  This bot no longer works because Setagaya Junior Orchestra has renewed their website following several months of downtime.
+As I am no longer a member of said orchestra, I do not have access to the new login credentials; thus I can not and will not fix the code for this bot to accommdate for website changes.

+---

 This is a LINE bot written in PHP for the Setagaya Junior Orchestra.

 It grabs the messages posted in http://www.s-j-o.jp every 10 minutes, and posts it to the orchestra group LINE chat in a formatted embed.